DevExpress-Examples/xaf-web-forms-use-oauth2-authentication-providers/Readme.md

 ![chrome_2020-03-13_11-58-18w](https://user-images.githubusercontent.com/14300209/76611233-3aa34880-652b-11ea-958b-14bdb83ff071.png)
 - "The Microsoft.Owin.Security.MicrosoftAccount assembly supports authenticating to both: Microsoft user accounts and Azure AD (School/Orgnizational) user accounts.
 To successfully authenticate an Azure AD user account in this demo project, ensure that you configure the Azure AD registered application as 'multi-tenanted = yes'.
 (The manifest entry: "availableToOtherTenants": true)" - added by [nrpieper](https://github.com/nrpieper):
 - Google requires to enable the Google+ API.

+**Disclaimer**

+This example is based on the Microsoft Owin API and targets advanced developers who are experts in the Microsfot OWIN.
+It was developed for Microsoft.Owin v4.0.1 and was not tested in more recent versions.
+To support recent versions of Microsoft.Owin, it may be required to contact the Microsoft team or find possible solutions on public threads such as StackOverflow and etc. Researching such an API to update the example goes beyond the scope of DevExpress support services.